Sharpiless/Train-RAFT-from-single-view-images/README.md

 ## Required Data

-To train RAFT with MPI-Flow, you will only need to create a single folder contains.
+To train RAFT with MPI-Flow, you will only need to create a single folder contains:

 ```Shell
 ├── datasets